 Google identifies that your business was mentioned through the presence of your NAP info, and you get credit for this mention.
 The more credible mentions of your business there are online, the easier it is for Google to verify and trust your business.
 In turn, this should help your local rankings.

 What about links?
-Just because citations don’t need links to be valuable, it doesn’t mean that links don’t matter.
+Just because local citations don’t need links to be valuable, it doesn’t mean that links don’t matter.
 Links are valuable, and citations that include links are even better than citations that do not include links.
 The point to remember is that a citation does not need to have a link in order to be valuable to your local search efforts.

 Now that you know what a local citation actually is, we can delve into exploring their local SEO benefits.